shinglyu/shinglyu.github.io/_drafts/understanding-sagemaker-project-template-internals.md

 You can see that the test runs the `python test/test.py` script and outputs the predictions.

 In case you accidentally breaks the model and the model is not performing inference correctly, this test action will fail and prevent you from deploying a broken model to production.
 This kind of automated test is critical to your MLOps pipeline because it give you confidence to deploy and prevents human errors in manual testing.

+## Conclusion
+Amazon SageMaker provides a powerful tool for MLOps through SageMaker Projects and the MLOps Project Template.
+As we saw in this post, with just a few clicks you can set up an automated continuous deployment pipeline powered by CodePipeline, CodeBuild, and other AWS services.

+The key highlights include:

+- The template creates all the pipeline infrastructure needed: CodeCommit repo, EventBridge rules, CodePipeline, etc.
+- The pipeline detects new models registered and approved in the Model Registry and automatically deploys them.
+- Configuration like endpoints are defined in code for repeatability.
+- An automated test step allows you to validate the staged model before production deployment.

+By managing both the ML application code and the MLOps scaffolding code in Git, you gain full visibility into changes over time.
+This best practice enables collaboration between data scientists and ops engineers to build a robust MLOps foundation.

+Going forward, you can extend the template by adding data quality checks, model monitoring, and integrating the endpoints with applications.
+With this automated foundation in place, your team will be able to experiment and update ML models rapidly while maintaining high quality.